Meaningful Textiles: Peace And Reconciliation

 This collection includes some more abstract works such as 5 panels on Aspects of Peace, and Darkness to Light, giving space for the viewer to ponder, as well as some symbolic and literal images such as Tumbling Walls, and Six Figures.

-The final piece in this collection, Tread Wisely, challenges us to be mindful of our steps, to go about our days being aware of our affect on others, to think about what we stand on and what we leave behind, and to pursue peace and seek reconciliation.
+The final piece in this collection, Tread Wisely, challenges us to be mindful of our steps, to go about our days being aware of our effect on others, to think about what we trample on and what we leave behind, and to pursue peace and to seek reconciliation.

 These stunning collections of art attract viewers because of the beauty and intricacy of the designs, and the themes have been instrumental in facilitating communities in local projects, enabling reflections and conversations about the present and the past, and inspiring action for the future.
 The themes and art form lend themselves to events, symbolic responses, and community art, and if you wish to engage this way, we can provide ideas for this.

 This group of textiles comprise 19 frames, containing 26 works of art.
-These textiles may be used as a whole collection or just a selection of the frames.
+These textiles may be used as a whole collection, or you may make a smaller selection to fit your venue.